Arturo Pérez-Reverte: Writing

 Pérez-Reverte's novels are usually centered on one strongly defined character, and his plots move along swiftly, often featuring a narrator who is part of the story but apart from it.
 Most of his novels take place in Spain or around the Mediterranean.
 They often draw on numerous references to Spanish history, the colonial past, art and culture, ancient treasures, and the sea.
 The novels frequently deal with some of the major issues of modern Spain, such as drug trafficking or the relationship between religion and politics.

 Often, Pérez-Reverte's novels have two plots running in parallel with little connection between them except for shared characters.
 For example, in The Club Dumas, the protagonist is searching the world for a lost book and keeps meeting people who parallel figures from Dumas's novels; in The Flanders Panel, a contemporary serial killer is juxtaposed with the mystery of a 500-year-old assassination.

 In his often polemical newspaper columns and the main characters of his novels, Pérez-Reverte frequently expresses pessimism about human behaviour, shaped by his wartime experiences in such places as El Salvador, Croatia, or Bosnia.
 His views have also been shaped by his research for crime shows.

 Throughout his career, and especially in its latter half, he has been noted for cultivating his trademark maverick, non-partisan, and, at times, abrasive persona.
 This has occasionally been a source of conflict with other journalists and writers.
 He originally refused to have his novels translated from the original Spanish to any language other than French.
 However, English translations were eventually published for some of his works, and most of his work is also available in Portuguese and Polish.

 Pérez-Reverte was elected to seat T of the Real Academia Española on 23 January 2003; he took up his seat on 12 June the same year.

 Themes such as the hero's tiredness, adventure, friendship, the journey as danger, death as the last journey, culture and memory as the only salvation that allows understanding reality, enduring pain and knowing the identity of the person and the world are frequent in his novels.
 The writer's view of existence in general is bleak.
 He hates Christian humanism and believes that pagan philosophy has a more accurate view of the world.
-Typical Revertian characters are the weary hero in hostile territory with a dark past and the femme fatal.
+Typical Revertian characters are the weary hero in hostile territory with a dark past and the femme fatale.
 Among the traits of the characters, moral ambiguity stands out.

 In the articles he publishes every Sunday in XLSemanal magazine, he harshly criticizes postmodernity, political correctness, gender ideology, neoliberalism, neoconservatism, critical pedagogy, the European Union, inclusive language and woke thought.